robere2/Portfolio/README.md

 ### Built With

-Vite is used for bundle the application. `a11y-dialog` is currently used for dialog windows, but will be replaced as soon as the built-in `<dialog>` component receives higher support.
-As few dependencies as possible are used.
+Vite is used for bundle the application.
+The only runtime dependencies are:
+- `a11y-dialog` is currently used for dialog windows, but will be replaced as soon as the built-in `<dialog>` component receives higher support.
+- FontAwesome is used as a source for icons.
+- Google reCAPTCHA is used to protect against contact form spam.

+As few dependencies as possible are used, and new dependencies should be installed sparingly.

 ### Prerequisites